slimtoolkit/slim/README.md

 ## RECENT UPDATES

-Latest version: 1.23 (2/3/2019)
+Latest version: 1.24 (3/10/2019)

+* Support for non-default users (NEW)
+* Improved symlink handling (NEW)
+* Better failure monitoring and reporting (NEW)
+* The `--include-path-file` option to make it easier to load extra files you want to keep in your image (NEW)
+* CentOS support (NEW)
-* HTTP Probing enhancements and fixes (NEW)
+* HTTP Probing enhancements and fixes
-* Enhancements for ruby applications with extensions (NEW)
+* Enhancements for ruby applications with extensions
 * Save the docker-slim command results in a JSON file using the `--report` flag
 * Better support for applications with dynamic libraries (e.g., python compiled with `--enable-shared`)
 * Additional network related Docker parameters